Skip to content

 Deep in our stomach, there's a big blood vessel, and in older men, it can develop a bulge called an "Abdominal Aortic Aneurysm" or AAA.
 If we don’t catch this bulge early it can burst and be very dangerous, even causing death.

-Our goal is to work with these men, and the people who do the tests, to improve the process, so that more people want to take the test.
+Our goal was to work with these men, and the people who do the tests, to improve the process, so that more people want to take the test.

-1. We are talking to men who aren't taking the test to understand how they look after their health and what they think about going for tests.
+1. We talked to men who weren't taking the test to understand how they look after their health and what they think about going for tests.

-2. We are working with the men and the people who do the tests to make sure we can check for other health problems when they decide to take the AAA test.
+2. We worked with the men and the people who did the tests to make sure we could check for other health problems when they decided to take the AAA test.

-3. We will make improvements based on what we find out.
-Then we will try out these improvements in a few places to see how well they work and how we can encourage even more people to take the tests, especially those who find healthcare difficult.
+3. We made improvements based on what we found out.
+Then we tried out these improvements in a few places to see how well they worked and how we could encourage even more people to take the tests, especially those who find healthcare difficult.

 The research team